millsp/ts-toolbelt/README.md

 | 1.x.x       | ~3.5.x     |

 Major version numbers will upgrade whenever TypeScript had breaking changes (it happened that TS had breaking changes on minor versions).
 Otherwise, the release versions will naturally follow the semantic versioning.

-## 💼 For enterprise

-Available as part of the Tidelift Subscription.

-The maintainers of `ts-toolbelt` and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
-Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
-[Learn more.](https://tidelift.com/subscription/pkg/npm-ts-toolbelt?utm_source=npm-ts-toolbelt&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 ## 👏 Sponsoring issues